Join a Guided Tour of Sched

 Help your event participants network and connect during your event with these key features / ideas:

 Encourage your attendees to complete their profiles and make them public.
 Displaying an attendee directory on your Sched event will help event participants view other attendee profiles.
 Attendance lists can also display within each session.

-Your attendees, speakers, sponsors and other event participants can list their social media links in their profile to quickly connect with other attendees, colleagues and friends.
+Attendees can list their contact details, social media links etc in their profile to quickly connect with other attendees, colleagues and friends.

-Another common approach is to create a Workspace or Channel on Slack.
+Another common approach is use an external collaboration / sharing / communication tool, such as Discord, Slack, Facebook Groups, in conjunction with Sched.
 Invite event participants to channels based on session topics, or utilize a 3rd party tool such as Community Inviter.

 Chicago StartUp Week is an example of a Sched event that took this approach.

-We recommend hosting these sessions within a webinar or meeting platform such as Zoom Meetings, Microsoft Teams.
+We recommend hosting these sessions within a meeting platform such as Zoom Meetings, Microsoft Teams or a dedicated networking tool, such as Remo.
 Having a host or moderator in each session can help keep conversations flowing.

 Setting capacities on these types of breakout sessions will keep conversations more focused and intimate.
-Setting capacities for sessions is available on Sched’s Reserve and Native plans only.
+Setting capacities for sessions is available on Sched’s Plus and Premium Plans only.